Earthquakes and Tsunamis... Did you know?

 Scientists can locate the epicenter of an earthquake by studying the different speeds of seismic waves.

 In modern architecture and engineering, buildings can be constructed to be earthquake-proof.
 They are built to sway and stand after the waves run through the earth’s surface.
-This is particularly useful in areas know to be earthquake-prone.
+It is particularly useful in areas known to be earthquake-prone.
 Even if they fall, there will be less damage to life and property.